 Health Children receive a routine medical check during their Reception Year.
-Should any problems be diagnosed, parents will be informed.
+Should any problems be diagnosed, parents and carers will be informed.
 Children who suffer from chronic conditions such as asthma or diabetes are encouraged to manage their own medication (where age appropriate), which should be kept in the office and their classroom.
-Otherwise, parents are requested not to send any medication to school, either for administration by children or by a member of staff.
-If a child is on a course of antibiotics, but is nevertheless considered fit to attend school, parents are requested to either administer the medication outside school hours or if required in school hours a member of staff will administer.
+Otherwise, parents and carers are requested not to send any medication to school, either for administration by children or by a member of staff.
+If a child is on a course of antibiotics, but is nevertheless considered fit to attend school, parents and carers are requested to either administer the medication outside school hours or if required in school hours a member of staff will administer.
 A form will need to be completed to give staff permission to do this.
-Accidents If a child sustains an accident that requires emergency medical treatment, the parents concerned will be contacted immediately and an ambulance called.
+Accidents If a child sustains an accident that requires emergency medical treatment, the parents or carers concerned will be contacted immediately and an ambulance called.
 In the light of such a possibility it is important that we are kept updated on contact telephone numbers and any relevant medical details relating to each child (i.e. allergies to penicillin, anti-tetanus etc.).
 In the case of minor injuries first aid is applied and parents informed where appropriate.
-Home - School Links We have opportunities for parents to visit the children in action and see their learning.
-There are formal parent teacher consultations throughout the year when parents have the opportunity to meet their child's teacher.
+Home - School Links We have opportunities for parents and carers to visit the children in action and see their learning.
+There are formal parent/carer teacher consultations throughout the year when parents and carers have the opportunity to meet their child's teacher.
 Written annual reports are issued in the summer term.
-Parents are welcome to discuss them with the class teacher concerned.
+Parents and carers are welcome to discuss them with the class teacher concerned.
+Each half term we invite you to celebrate your child's learning with them in class - COVID-19 allowing!
 There are also other occasions throughout the year when parents are invited to visit the school to enjoy concerts, class assemblies, plays and view displays of learning.

-Contacting the School Parents are encouraged to contact the class teacher, through the school office, should they wish to discuss any concerns or issues they may have relating to their child.
-It is of course helpful to receive advance notice so that the appropriate member of staff can ensure that he/she is available.
-Parent and Carer Involvement The active involvement of parents within the school is greatly valued.
-Parents, grandparents and friends assist us with reading, cooking, craft activities, running the library, gardening, after school clubs, the supervision of children on visits and with transport to sporting events and educational visits.
-We can use a wide variety of enthusiasms to help either during the school day or to take part in extra-curricular activities.
+Contacting the School Parents and carers are encouraged to contact the class teacher, through the school office, or via the teacher's email, should they wish to discuss any concerns or issues they may have relating to their child.
+If families are unsure of anything they can contact the office.
+Parent and Carer Involvement The active involvement of parents and carers within the school is greatly valued.
+Parents, carers, grandparents and friends assist us with reading, cooking, craft activities, running the library, gardening, after school clubs, the supervision of children on visits and with transport to sporting events and educational visits.
+We are very keen for adults to share their work experiences or hobbies and interests with the children.
 For some activities helpers will be required to complete safeguarding (DBS) checks.